LaurenceHo/quasar-photo-albums/server/README.md

    Permissions for DynamoDB and S3 are required for this project.
 If you want to use other AWS services, you will need to add more permissions.
 3. Serverless deployment permission which involves with various AWS services such as CloudFormation, Lambda and LogGroup

-I'd suggest this user has admin permission, restrict it only be used in your local environment.
+I'd suggest this user has admin permission, and restrict it only be used in your local environment.

 ```json
 {